-Interest rates on short-term Treasury bills rose in Monday's auction for the second straight week.
+Interest rates on short-term Treasury bills rose in Monday's auction but still remain close to historic lows.

-The government has hit its current borrowing limit of $14.3 trillion.
-Last week Treasury Secretary Timothy Geithner told Congress in a letter that he will remove investments from two government employee pension funds to clear room to continue with regular debt auctions.
+The auction on Monday came as the government hit its current borrowing limit of $14.3 trillion.
+Treasury Secretary Timothy Geithner told Congress in a letter that he will begin removing investments from two government employee pension funds to clear room to continue with regular debt auctions.
 However, he has warned that by around Aug.
 2 he will exhaust the bookkeeping maneuvers he can take.

-The three-month rate Monday was the highest since three-month bills averaged 0.065 percent on April 25.
-The six-month rate was the highest since these bills averaged 0.115 percent, also on April 25.
+The three-month rate Monday was the highest since three-month bills averaged 0.050 percent two weeks ago.
+The six-month rate was the highest since these bills averaged 0.100 percent, also on May 2.

-The discount rates indicate that the bills sell for less than face value.
-For a $10,000 bill, the three-month price was $9,998.61 while a six-month bill sold for $9,994.92.
-That would equal an annualized rate of 0.056 percent for the three-month bills and 0.102 percent for the six-month bills.
+The discount rates reflect that the bills sell for less than face value.
+For a $10,000 bill, the three-month price was $9,999.24 while a six-month bill sold for $9,996.46.
+That would equal an annualized rate of 0.031 percent for the three-month bills and 0.071 percent for the six-month bills.

-Separately the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, rose to 0.19 percent last week from 0.18 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, fell to 0.18 percent last week from 0.20 percent the previous week.